-One of the resonant lessons from the COVID-19 pandemic is the critical role healthcare heroes play in the overall health and safety of our communities.
-Healthcare industry workers deserve more than gratitude, they need community colleges to ensure that a sufficient supply of capable, compassionate and highly skilled workers who can serve communities in normal times as well as times of crisis are available.
-Monroe County Community College has long worked hand-in-hand with regional healthcare providers and clinical partners to educate the next generation of healthcare workers.
-To meet the growing healthcare workforce needs in Michigan, the

-College proposes a significant expansion to its Health Sciences programs through the construction of additional facilities to train more students through established programs and to allow for the creation of new programs to meet current and future industry demands.
+One of the resonant lessons from the COVID-19 pandemic is the critical role healthcare and public service heroes play in the overall health and safety of our communities.
+These industry workers deserve more than gratitude.
+They need community colleges to ensure that a sufficient supply of capable, compassionate and highly skilled workers who can serve communities in normal times as well as times of crisis are available.
+Monroe County Community College has long worked hand-in-hand with regional healthcare providers, clinical, and public safety partners to educate the next generation of workers.
+To meet the growing workforce needs in Michigan, the College proposes a significant expansion to its Health Sciences, criminal justice, and public safety services programs through the construction of additional facilities to train more students through established programs and to allow for the creation of new programs to meet current and future industry demands.
 The College's sterling reputation for quality and rigor results in a high demand for its graduates.
-Expanding MCCC's ability to supply more healthcare graduates would benefit the entire region through better care and improved health outcomes for patients.
+Expanding MCCC's ability to supply more healthcare and public safety graduates would benefit the entire region through safer communities, better care and improved health outcomes for patients.